mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ### Step 3: Test your Custom MCP Server with an ADK Agent

 Now, create an ADK agent that will act as a client to the MCP server you just built.
-This ADK agent will use `MCPToolset` to connect to your `my_adk_mcp_server.py` script.
+This ADK agent will use `McpToolset` to connect to your `my_adk_mcp_server.py` script.

 Create an `agent.py` (e.g., in `./adk_agent_samples/mcp_client_agent/agent.py`):